craigbarnes/lua-gumbo/README.md

 an implementation of a standard API, cross-checking the list with the [MDN DOM reference] should suffice for now.

-Fields marked in **bold** are part of the tree itself.
-All other fields are implemented via shared metatables.
-Nodes originating from the parser also have `line`, `column` and `offset` fields indicating their position in the original input text.

 DOM API
 -------

+Fields marked in **bold** are part of the tree itself, while the others are implemented via shared metatables.
+All nodes originating from the parser also have `line`, `column` and `offset` fields indicating their position in the original input text.

 ### Document